HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-device-intro.md

 **Example Usage Scenarios:**

 The following are example usage scenarios for this profile:
-- A PAC provider records or updates details about a device that supports a patient's physical and cognitive functioning and/or engagement in daily activities (aka functioning and engagement).
+- A PAC provider records or updates details about a device that supports a patient's physical and cognitive functioning and/or engagement in daily activities.
-- A healthcare provider at an acute or PAC setting accesses details on a device being used by a patient or being used by a provider to support a therapy session.
+- A healthcare provider at an acute or PAC setting accesses details on a device being used by a patient or being used by a provider to facilitate patient function, safety, and independence.

 ### How this resource was developed